log0div0/testo/README.md

 ### Language for test scenarios

-A special language was developed for compact recording of test scenarios.
+We deleoped a simple language to quickly and simply write down your E2E test scenarios.
 We call it Testo-lang.
-I'm not going to go into details here because there is an extensive documentation for that, but I'll say a few words about Testo-lang so that you have an idea of what it looks like.
+We're not going to dive into details here because there is an extensive documentation for that, but we'll say a few words about Testo-lang so that you have an idea of what it looks like.

-As it was said, a test scenario is essentially a sequence of simple actions under a virtual machine.
+As it was said, a test scenario is essentially a sequence of simple actions with a virtual machine.
 You don't need to create virtual machines manually.
 Instead you declare them as part of a test scenario:

 ```
 machine my_super_vm {